About

 Cutting her teeth on Angela Carter’s explosive subversions of sexuality, Eden has since moved away from researching patriarchal discourse on women’s bodies, and towards the internal, socialised, voices and complex physical sensations that sit underneath.
 She asks how women and people of marginalised genders speak within and outside.

-Alongside working on MEDUSA, Eden regularly publishes an experimental newsletter / journal called ‘Yearning’.
+Alongside working on MEDUSA, Eden regularly publishes a life-writing newsletter called ‘Yearning’.

 Eden holds a BA (Hons) in English Literature from Durham University and an MA in Creative Writing (New Prose Narratives) at Royal Holloway.
-She has four years experience working in social impact and cultural communications.
+She has five years’ experience working in strategic communications and arts engagement.

 EMILY ELLOWAY WALTERS